 When it comes to premium business credit cards, American Express has some of the best options out there, with a trusted brand name to back it up.
 If you’re looking to get the most points for the money you’d spend anyway on business expenses, the American Express Business Gold card is a good choice with great benefits.

-If you like to travel in style and don’t mind paying a higher annual fee for better perks, the Amex Business Platinum credit card offers better rewards, especially if you maximize the earning potential.
+If you like to travel in style and don’t mind paying a high annual fee for better perks, the Amex Business Platinum credit card offers better rewards, especially if you maximize your earning potential.
 If you want to make extra sure you leave no rewards on the table, consider pairing cards as part of your financial strategy.